peagle/First_Project/README.md

 * Add **passport** module for API user authentication.
 This will be used to authenticate every request.

 ## Session and Cookies
-* Add **express-session** to be our session management middleware. cookies currently stored in nodejs process memory.
-Later to be converted to Redis.
+* Add **express-session** to be our session management middleware.

+## Session Storage Redis
+* Add 'redis' client to server machine.
+* Add 'node_redis' as nodejs client for Redis.
+* Add 'connect-redis' and configure app session to connect to redis db to store sessions.